-- 32. Design loading and service areas away from street frontage. - 34.
-Carefully design, locate and integrate utilitarian aspects, including trash containers, mail boxes, vending machines, utility boxes, and other similar structures.
-Use a combination of solid masonry walls, berm and landscaping for screening. - 5.4.
-Provide attractive lighting for safety and comfort, consistent with building style, materials, finishes and colors. - 56.
+- 3. Carefully design, locate and integrate utilitarian aspects, including trash containers, mail boxes, vending machines, utility boxes, and other similar structures.
+Use a combination of solid masonry walls, berm and landscaping for screening. - 4.
+Provide attractive lighting for safety and comfort, consistent with building style, materials, finishes and colors. - 5.
 Use "safe by design" criteria for visibility, lighting, and access control.
-Maintain visibility of doors and windows from the street and from within the development. - 67.
+Maintain visibility of doors and windows from the street and from within the development. - 6.
 Provide noise-attenuating protection for noise-sensitive uses and provide privacy for residential uses.

 - E. Open space and common areas.
 Provide open space and common areas to enhance quality of life, and to encourage opportunities for social gathering and interaction. - 1.
-For single-family residential developments, create centralized pocket parks where possible, to serve the neighborhood. - 2.
-For multi-family residential developments, provide centralized open space and community facilities, to serve residents of the development. - 31.
 For commercial, office and employment centers, provide open space plaza areas for activity, interaction and rest.
 Provide seating with trees and other furniture providing shade.
-Decorate plaza areas with enhanced landscaping, lighting, and other ornamental amenities. - 24.
+Decorate plaza areas with enhanced landscaping, lighting, and other ornamental amenities. - 2.
 Create recognizable focal points by using community amenities in public open spaces and other commonly used community spaces.